audrius-savickas/java-platformer/README.md

 * [Background](https://ansimuz.itch.io/magic-cliffs-environment)

 # Usage
-**To be able to play, Java Runtime Environment is required to be installed!**
+**To be able to play, Java 8 or newer version is required to be installed!**

 To play the game, download the folder for your appropriate OS from "Executables".
 For example, for Windows 64-bit, download the "application.windows64" folder and launch "Game.exe".